Claire Blencowe

 Room: E0.16 Social Sciences

-I will continue this trajectory of research on religious biopolitics on the extractive frontiers in 2025, with a fellowship at The Kate Hamburger Centre for Apocalyptic and Post-Apocalyptic Studies (CAPAS) at Heidelberg University.
-During the fellowship I will be exploring how the dynamics of biopolitical racism, extractive industries, and religion operate in the present, analysing two discursive sites.
+I will continue to research religious biopolitics on the extractive frontiers with a fellowship at the Kate Hamburger Centre for Apocalyptic and Post-Apocalyptic Studies (CAPAS) at Heidelberg University from October 2025.
+I will be exploring how the dynamics of biopolitical racism, extractive industries, and religion operate in two discursive sites.
 First, the lobbying of Evangelical Christian libertarian think tanks that support the fossil fuel industries whilst also promoting violent suppression of environmentalist campaigners.
 Second, the discourses of Neo-Pentecostal Churches in Brazil in relation to opening indigenous and Quilombo territories to (further) mineral extraction.
 Evangelical Christians and other religious voices are present on both sides of these struggles.
 Thus, I not only ask how biopolitical religion enables world-destruction, but also what religious and spiritual movements emerge at the extractive frontiers that enable people to survival, resist, and escape lived-apocalypse.

 PhD Project Supervision (past & present):